AMETHYST-2025/Dual_Embedding/README.md

   - `polyimides/`
   - `homopolymers/`

-Each experiment folder generally includes:
+Each experiment folder may include:
 - The datasets used, except for very large files like the [hypothetical polymer dataset](https://zenodo.org/records/7766806) (which is nearly 1GB).
 - A data loader script to generate datasets for the fine-tuning process in `Sentence_BERT`.
 - Model training scripts.
 - Some figures, such as histograms and result visualizations.

-The foled
+- --
+- `PB_finetuning.py` fine-tunes embeddings using a dataset with two SMILES columns and a target score column.

 ---